ndaman/elasticity/docs/final/lecture17.md

 -   The solution format we developed in Chapter 5 is known as *Strong Form*, and is not always a convenient solution form
 -   We can use energy and work principles to develop additional solution methods
--   *Virtual Work* forms the basis for many of these methods
 -   *Virtual Displacement* is a fictitious displacement such that the forces acting on the point remain unchanged
 -   The work done by these forces is known as *Virtual Work*